-Note: When mentoring students on grant-funded independent research, please keep in mind that the following five SUNY criteria for approved applied learning activities should be addressed: 1) The activity is structured, intentional and authentic.
+Experiential Learning Activities.
+When mentoring students on grant-funded research, the following five SUNY criteria for approved experiential learning activities should be addressed: 1) The activity is structured, intentional and authentic.
 2) The activity requires preparation, orientation and training.
 3) The activity includes monitoring and continuous improvement.
 4) The activity requires structured reflection and acknowledgment.
 5) The activity must be assessed and evaluated.

 Student and Faculty Sponsor Eligibility and Expectations:

-- Primary faculty sponsors must be SUNY Oneonta academic or professional staff employees.
-Part-time faculty do qualify as a sponsor if they have a current contract and expect to have a spring 2020 semester contract.
+• Primary faculty sponsors must be SUNY Oneonta academic or professional staff employees.
+Part-time faculty do qualify as a sponsor if they have a current contract and expect to have a fall 2022 semester contract.

-- Grant recipients and faculty sponsors will be required to address applicable compliance issues prior to accessing funds.
-This includes a requirement for grant awardees AND their faculty sponsors of research-related projects to complete applicable Responsible Conduct of Research (RCR) training prior to accessing awarded funds.
+• Student and faculty grant recipients will be required to address applicable compliance issues prior to accessing funds.
+This includes the campus requirement for all external and internal grant awardees of research-related projects to complete applicable Responsible Conduct of Research (RCR) training prior to accessing awarded funds.

 This program does NOT fund: